davidchase/sails-generate-gulpfile/README.md

 ![image_squidhome@2x.png](http://i.imgur.com/RIvu9.png)

-# sails-generate-gruntfile
+# sails-generate-gulpfile (WIP)

-A `gruntfile` generator for use with the Sails command-line interface.
+A `gulpfile` generator for use with the Sails command-line interface.

 ### Installation